Alzheimer’s and Time Management: Tips for Carers

 These programmes also provide carers with practical strategies for managing day-to-day tasks and responding appropriately to challenging situations.

-Furthermore, support groups play a crucial role in providing assistance to carers by offering a platform for the exchange of experiences, ideas, and coping techniques among those facing similar challenges.
+Furthermore, support groups play a crucial role in providing assistance to carers by offering a platform for the exchange of experiences, ideas, and techniques among those facing similar challenges.

 Thus, these tools not only improve the quality of care provided but also serve as an invaluable source of emotional support for carers.